THE BEST CARBON CLINCHER CLIMBING BIKE WHEELS

 The Fulcrum Racing Zero Carbon is a lighter, wider, carbon version of the popular alloy model of the same name.
 It has similar performance goals – very stiff, highly responsive, confident handling – that the alloy model built its reputation around.

 As a 17C wide, deep wheelset with a box V rim profile (but not tubeless ready), it shares many of the traditional conservative design characteristics of the Bora Ultra 35 clincher made by the Campagnolo which developed and own the Fulcrum brand.
 As such these Zeros are narrower, likely less aero yet marginally heavier than the Bontrager and ENVE wheels.
-The Fulcrum Racing Zero Carbon is likely very well built and is definitely a good deal less expensive than all of those I’ve reviewed above (Competitive Cyclist, Chain Reaction Cycles).
+The Fulcrum Racing Zero Carbon is likely very well built and is definitely a good deal less expensive than all of those I’ve reviewed above (Competitive Cyclist, Chain Reaction Cycles, Evans Cycles).

 I nor any of my sources has had a chance to ride these wheels for review so I don’t know whether they will be a good value relative to the other CCCs or just a premium priced carbon Fulcrum with only incremental performance improvement compared to its alloy namesake.
 When I can determine which, I’ll update this post with a review.